dogukanbayrak/SurviveInDungeon/README.md

 # SurviveInDungeon

 It's 3D RPG game.
 You are controlling a barbarian in a Dungeon.
 You have to survive in dungeon.
+Enemies will chase you.
+You have to skill them to survive.
+Also you can collect some items like hp/mana regen bar or coins.
+You can upgrade your character's stats on market.

 There will be enemies soon.
-You have to kill them to survive.
 I'm focusing on coding of skill system.
+You can check step area for next steps.

 It's general UI.
 You have 4 skill and 1 ultimate skill.
 Also you have a Hp and Mana bar.
+The character follows where you click with the mouse.
 ![generalUI 1](https://user-images.githubusercontent.com/25830770/203875635-0e8ba221-d2b6-45dd-b427-4d2b007e5f5a.png)

 In UI, you can see the skills cooldown and if you dont have enough mana you will see the outofmana logo on your skill.